citrix/terraform-provider-citrix/scripts/onboarding-helper/README.md

       - For Citrix Cloud customers **only** (Required): Your Citrix Cloud customer ID.
 This is only applicable for Citrix Cloud customers.
     - `ClientId`: Your client ID for Citrix DaaS service authentication.
       - For Citrix On-Premises customers: Use this to specify a DDC administrator username.
-      - For Citrix Cloud customers: Use this to specify Cloud API Key Client Id.
+      - For Citrix Cloud customers: Use this to specify a Citrix Cloud service principal ID.
     - `ClientSecret`: Your client secret for Citrix DaaS service authentication.
       - For Citrix on-premises customers: Use this to specify a DDC administrator password.
-      - For Citrix Cloud customers: Use this to specify Cloud API Key Client Secret.
+      - For Citrix Cloud customers: Use this to specify Citrix Cloud service principal secret.
     - `DomainFqdn`: Your client secret for Citrix DaaS service authentication.
       - For Citrix on-premises customers **only** (Required): Use this to specify Domain FQDN.
     - `HostName`: The host name or base URL of your Citrix DaaS service.